Koenkk/zigbee2mqtt.io/docs/devices/ZNTGMK11LM.md

 ---
-title: "Xiaomi ZNTGMK11LM control via MQTT"
+title: "Aqara ZNTGMK11LM control via MQTT"
-description: "Integrate your Xiaomi ZNTGMK11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara ZNTGMK11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-08-11T22:17:44Z
 pageClass: device-page
 ---